OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 }).catch(errorHandlerFunction);
 ```

-## Select the edge of a used range
+## Select the edge of a used range (online-only)

+> [!NOTE]
+> The `Range.getRangeEdge` and `Range.getExtendedRange` methods are currently only available in ExcelApiOnline 1.1.
+To learn more, see [Excel JavaScript API online-only requirement set](../reference/requirement-sets/excel-api-online-requirement-set.md).

-An add-in can select the edge of the used range, based on the currently selected range.
-A used range is any cell or series of contiguous cells that have been edited in the worksheet.
+The [Range.getRangeEdge](/javascript/api/excel/excel.range#getRangeEdge_direction__activeCell_) and [Range.getExtendedRange](/javascript/api/excel/excel.range#getExtendedRange_directionString__activeCell_) methods let your add-in replicate the behavior of the keyboard selection shortcuts, selecting the edge of the used used range based on the currently selected range.
+See [Get used range](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-ranges-get#get-used-range) to learn more about used ranges.

 In the following screenshot, the used range is the table with values in each cell, **C5:F12**.
 The empty cells outside this table are outside the used range.

 ![A table with data from C5:F12 in Excel.](../images/excel-ranges-used-range.png)

-### Select the cell at the edge of the current used range (online-only)
+### Select the cell at the edge of the current used range

-> [!NOTE]
-> The `Range.getRangeEdge` method is currently only available in ExcelApiOnline 1.1.
-To learn more, see [Excel JavaScript API online-only requirement set](../reference/requirement-sets/excel-api-online-requirement-set.md).

-The following code sample shows how use the [Range.getRangeEdge](/javascript/api/excel/excel.range#getRangeEdge_direction__activeCell_) method to select the cell at the furthest edge of the current used range, in the direction up.
+The following code sample shows how use the `Range.getRangeEdge` method to select the cell at the furthest edge of the current used range, in the direction up.
 This action matches the result of using the Ctrl+Arrow key keyboard shortcut while a range is selected.

 ```js
 Excel.run(function (context) {